crtvrffnrt/azaksremotedeployment/README.md

 **Description**

-* The script requires specifying Allowed IP ranges using the `-r` flag.
+* The script requires specifying Allowed IP ranges for api management using the `-r` flag.
+* All IP`s can access Web-Url
 * It automatically deletes old resource groups created by the script to maintain a clean Azure environment.

 **How to Use**